Caring for a Pet with Cancer

 In the face of these challenges to pain assessment, owners are much more likely than veterinary care givers to notice the small variations in behavior that indicate pain.
 This is because owners are familiar with their pet’s normal responses and movements, and their pet’s reactions to a variety of situations.
 You are in the best position to take primary responsibility for judging your pet’s tolerance for pain, for recognizing when your pet is in pain, and for taking the steps needed to reduce or eliminate it.

 Every animal needs appropriate nutrition to live a healthy life.
-When cancer strikes, good nutrition takes on an even more important role in the life of the pet.
-While we do not yet fully understand the nutritional needs of animals with cancer, researchers have learned that animals undergoing cancer treatment may need different foods and different amounts of food than healthy animals.
+When cancer strikes, good nutrition is even more important.
+Although we do not yet fully understand the nutritional needs of animals with cancer, researchers have learned that animals undergoing cancer treatment may need different foods and different amounts of food than healthy animals.

 Researchers are still studying the nutritional needs of animals with cancer.
-Thus far, some studies show that the high-carbohydrate and low-fat nutrition traditionally found in pet foods may not be the best for animals with cancer.
-Instead, these studies support the idea that animals with cancer need diets that are low in carbohydrates and high in fat; these may help reverse some of the negative changes found in the metabolism of pets with cancer.
+Some studies show that the high-carbohydrate and low-fat nutrition traditionally found in pet foods may not be the best for animals with cancer.
+Instead, these studies support the idea that animals with cancer need diets that are low in carbohydrates and high in fat.
+This type of diet may help address some of the changes in metabolism of pets with cancer.

-If your pet is diagnosed with cancer, ask your veterinarian about any changes you may need to make in your pet's diet.
-During your conversation, also ask about any appetite stimulants and other medications to reduce side effects, such as pain, that can discourage healthy eating.
-Once the nutritional program has been developed, you may then need to adjust it to your pet's individual likes and dislikes.
-The goal is to supply your pet with the nutrition needed to fuel the normal functions of the animal's healthy organs and tissues.
+If your pet is diagnosed with cancer, ask your veterinarian about changes you may need to make in your pet’s diet.
+During your conversation, also ask about appetite stimulants and other medications that reduce side effects, such as pain, that can discourage healthy eating.
+Once the nutritional plan has been developed, you may then need to adjust it to your pet’s individual likes and dislikes.
+The goal is to supply your pet with the nutrition needed to fuel the normal functions of the animal’s healthy organs and tissues.

 The metabolic changes caused by cancer or cancer treatment sometimes continue long after the cancer has been cured.
 In these cases, you need to provide the most appropriate diet after the cancer has been removed or destroyed.
 Follow your veterinarian’s advice regarding the diet your pet needs following cancer.

 Not all cancers can be cured and not all cancer treatments are fully successful.
 The cancer may be decreased or eliminated temporarily (in remission) and then return later.
 The treatment needed to control the cancer may cause considerable pain or cause significant adverse effects without any hope of curing the cancer.
-In such a case, you may need to decide at some point whether or not the continuation of treatment so degrades your pet's quality of life that it should be stopped.
-The issues become length of life in pain and misery versus a shorter life in less pain and discomfort.
+If this is the case, you may need to decide whether the continuation of treatment is worth the decrease in your pet’s quality of life and consider stopping the treatments.
+The concerns to try to balance are length of life in pain versus a shorter life with less pain and discomfort.

 When this point is reached, then the treatment focus shifts to one of providing as much comfort and nurturing care for the pet as possible in its final days or months.
 For situations where a cure is unlikely or not possible, where treatments have proved ineffective, or where the costs (especially any physical or emotional harm to the animal) outweigh the benefits, comfort care is the most appropriate answer.

 The goal of comfort care, like the goal of hospice care for people, is to prevent pain and discomfort while providing emotional and physical support.
 This type of care allows you to focus on the quality of life for your pet rather than the quantity of life.
-A safe, stress-free environment in familiar surroundings helps your pet live out its life while you and your family emotionally adjust to your pet's terminal illness and prepare to say goodbye.
-Also see Health and the Human-Animal Bond: Pet Loss and Grief.
+A safe, stress-free environment in familiar surroundings helps your pet live out its life while you and your family emotionally adjust to your pet’s terminal illness and prepare to say goodbye.
+See also Pet Loss and Grief.

 In most cases, the best environment for comfort care is at home.
 This permits you and your family to spend more time with your ailing pet.
-It also permits you to be fully aware of its day-to-day needs and desires.
-This will allow you to react more quickly when the animal's needs and desires change.
-In addition, providing comfort care at home helps you prevent unnecessary pain, fear, and suffering as your pet approaches the end of its life.
+It also permits you to be fully aware of its day-to-day needs.
+This will allow you to react more quickly when the animal’s needs change.
+Providing comfort care at home helps you prevent unnecessary pain, fear, and suffering as your pet approaches the end of its life.

 One primary goal of comfort care is the control of pain.
 Once that issue has been covered, other issues may also need to be addressed.
 For example, it may be necessary to relocate the pet’s bed and change water and food containers to make sleeping, eating, and drinking easier and less painful.
 Family members may also re-arrange their schedules to spend more time with the pet and provide more attention, well-loved treats, and affection.
 Because visits to the veterinarian are often stressful for a pet, you might elect to reduce the number of such visits.
 If so, you may need to learn how to perform medical tasks such as giving injections.
 These are all issues you will need to discuss with your veterinarian when you make the decision to provide home comfort care.